jayantbsai/llm_tool/README.md

 # LLM Tool
-Tool to extract and convert the Python docstring into a tool that can be invoked by a LLM.
+Tool to extract and convert the Python function into a tool that can be called by a model.

 ### General Notes
 * The goal of the code is to be bare-metal and minimize the use of libraries.
 * This tool is based on [Llama 3.1 JSON tool calling](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#json-based-tool-calling) documentation
 * This code is a POC
     * It has NOT been tested extensively across different LLMs
-    * Prompts have not been optimized to ensure LLM errors/hallucination
+    * Prompts have not been optimized to ensure model errors/hallucination
 * The code uses Llama 3.1 8b & 70b family of models.
     * [8b](https://console.groq.com/docs/models#llama-31-8b-preview): Python docstring extraction
-    * [70b](https://console.groq.com/docs/models#llama-31-70b-preview): Tool invocation and simple assistant response
+    * [70b](https://console.groq.com/docs/models#llama-31-70b-preview): Tool calling and demo assistant response

 ## Setup